 - Minimise any works within aquatic ecosystems and buffers.
 Locate all infrastructure outside of high-sensitivity areas (except for underground cables and where existing roads will be upgraded) and limit the placement of infrastructure in areas of medium aquatic sensitivity as far as possible.
 Make sure that any construction materials brought onto the site are certified to be free of alien plant seed. - Rehabilitate disturbed aquatic habitats by revegetating them with suitable local indigenous vegetation. - Use existing disturbed areas (e.g., roads and access tracks), where possible.
-In terms of new service tracks, these must be kept to a minimum and should ideally not result in any new / permanent water course crossings.
-To ensure that all relevant mitigation required for such water crossings is properly taken account of by all parties involved in designing and constructing the crossing, a walk down should be conducted with the relevant specialist.
+In terms of new service tracks, these must be kept to a minimum and should ideally not result in any new / permanent water course crossings, but if these are required, then a specific walk down should be conducted with the specialist to identify the most suited crossing position.
 Where these crossings do occur, it needs to be monitored for erosion.